openiddict/openiddict-documentation/guides/getting-started/index.md

   - A **validation stack**, that allows implementing token authentication support for your ASP.NET 4.6.1+ and ASP.NET Core 2.1+ APIs.
    To get started, read [Implementing token validation in your APIs](implementing-token-validation-in-your-apis.md).

   - A **client stack**, that allows integrating with internal or external OAuth 2.0/OpenID Connect servers.
-The client stack can be used in
-  ASP.NET 4.6.1+ or ASP.NET Core 2.1+ applications and can also be used in non-web applications (e.g Windows/Linux console applications
+  The client stack can be used in ASP.NET 4.6.1+ or ASP.NET Core 2.1+ applications and can also be used in non-web applications (e.g Android, iOS, Linux, macOS and Windows applications).
-  or Windows desktop applications).
 To get started, read [Integrating with a remote server instance](integrating-with-a-remote-server-instance.md).

 > [!NOTE]